Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

     2. To prevent programming or software bugs, the Organisation will test its information systems for accuracy and functionality before it starts to use them.
     3. The Organisation will update its systems when ICT vendors release fixes to address known bugs or problems.
     4. The Organisation will install and regularly update antivirus software on all workstations to detect and prevent malicious code from altering or destroying data.
-    5. To prevent exposing magnetic media to a strong magnetic field, employees shall keep magnetic media away from strong magnetic fields and heat.

 # Specific Protocols And Devices

 ## Wireless Usage Standards and Policy

 1. Due to an emergence of wireless access points in public areas, hotels, airports, and in homes, a Wireless Usage policy is adopted to ensure the security and functionality of such connections for employees.
 This policy outlines the processes and procedures for acquiring wireless access privileges, utilizing wireless access, and ensuring the security of the Organisation&#39;s laptops and mobile devices.
 2. Approval Procedure **-** In order to be granted the ability to utilize the wireless network interface on the employees&#39; laptop or mobile device, each employee will be required to gain the approval of your department manager and TL.
-Once approved the employee will be contacted by the SA to setup the employee&#39;s laptop and schedule training.
+Once approved the employee will need to follow the guidelines.
 3. Guest Access – Wireless access for guests are provisioned using a separate network, or filtered using the wireless access point filter control.
 This network is separate from the internal office network.
 4. Software Requirements **-** The following is a list of minimum software requirements for any laptop that is granted the privilege to use wireless access:

-    1. Windows 10 (Firewall enabled)
+    1. Windows 10 (Firewall enabled) or MacOS
     2. Antivirus software
-    3. Full Disk Encryption
-    4. Appropriate VPN Client, if applicable
-    5. Internet Explorer 11.0 or higher
+    3. Google Chrome: version 89.0.4389 or higher

-5. Training Requirements **-** Once an employee has approval for wireless access on the employee&#39;s computer, the employee will be required to attend a usage and security training session to be provided by the TL or appropriate personnel.
-This training session will cover the basics of connecting to wireless networks, securing the computer when connected to a wireless network, and the proper method for disconnecting from wireless networks.
-This training will be conducted within a reasonable period of time once wireless access approval has been granted.

 ## Use of Transportable Media, Personal Digital Assistants (PDAs)

 1. Transportable media included within the scope of this policy includes, but is not limited to, SD cards, DVDs, CD-ROMs, and USB key devices.
 It may also include memory storage in PDAs.
 PDAs will include any phone or portable device (e.g. tablet) capable of storage, accessing online storage, and transmission of information.
 2. The purpose of this policy is to guide employees in the proper use of transportable media and PDAs for legitimate business requirements – that requires the transfer data using the devices.
 Every workstation or server used by employees is presumed to have sensitive information stored on its hard drive.
 Therefore procedures must be carefully followed when copying data to or from transportable media to protect the data; or when accessing the information using the PDAs.
 3. Transportable media, by their very design are easily lost, care and protection of these devices must be addressed.
 Transportable media will be provided to authorised employees – mainly for the purposes of exchange of information with an authorized external source.
 These employees shall be given guidance in the appropriate use of media from other companies.
 4. Transportable media used to backup job images will not contain any confidential data.
 Only large sized image files – like artwork, books and documents (without confidential data) will be stored.
-The media will be kept securely in a room and storage area.
-This room and area is managed and accessible only by the TL, SA or the staff appointed to perform the role of an IT administrator.
+The media will be kept securely in a office is managed and accessible only by the TL or ISM.
 5. Rules governing the use of transportable media include:

-    1. No _ **confidential data** _ should ever be stored on transportable media and PDAs; unless the data is maintained in an encrypted format.
+    1. No **confidential data** should ever be stored on transportable media and PDAs; unless the data is maintained in an encrypted format.
-    2. All USB keys used to store data must be an encrypted USB key issued by the TL, SA or a designated personnel.
+    2. All USB keys used to store data must be an encrypted.
     3. The use of a personal USB key is strictly prohibited.
     4. Users shall not connect their transportable media or PDAs to a workstation belonging to the Organisation, unless prior authorization is granted.
 (NOTE: Workstations and laptops not belonging to the Organisation may not have the same security protection standards required by the Organisation.
 The virus patterns could potentially be transferred from the external devices to the media and then back to a workstation belonging to the Organisation.)
     5. Data may be exchanged between workstations/networks within the Organisation.
 The very nature of data exchange requires that under certain situations data be exchanged in this manner.
-    6. Before initial use and before any _ **data** _ may be transferred to transportable media, the media must be sent to the department manager or appropriate personnel to ensure appropriate and approved encryption is used.
-    7. Copy _ **data** _ only to the encrypted space on the media.
+    6. Copy **data** only to the encrypted space on the media.
-    8. Report all loss of transportable media to the department manager.
+    8. Report all loss of transportable media to the manager.
-    9. It is important that the TL is notified either directly by the employee or department manager immediately.
+    9. It is important that the TL is notified either directly by the employee or manager immediately.
     10. When an employee leaves the Organisation, all transportable media in their possession must be returned to the TL for data erasure that conforms.

 # Intellectual Property Rights